 Whether or not you want the Cloudpaging Player to download the full contents of the application package to the target device before launch

-This setting will be set by default for offline allowed applications.
-All other applications would usually not have this set as content is delivered on-demand
+This setting will be set by default when setting offline as enabled.
+It is required for all offline allowed applications to work.
+Other applications would not usually have this set as content is delivered on-demand

 Changing the value of Offline to Allowed will automatically set the Prefetch All option to Checked.
 Be sure to un-check this if this is not what you wanted it to be set to.